As a member, enjoy the benefits of CSP legal services and those provided by personal injury law firm Thompsons.

 Work-related criminal investigation and prosecution

 If you face criminal investigation or prosecution arising out of your work you can receive initial support from Thompsons.
 All CSP members are entitled to advice and representation at an initial police station interview.
 This can be accessed by calling Thompsons on 0800 587 7530 with your membership number (24 hour helpline).
-For members in Scotland and Northern Ireland this support also extends to representation in the criminal courts.
+For members in Scotland and Northern Ireland this support may also extend to representation in the criminal courts if legal aid is granted.

 Please note that the society reserves the right to decide in respect to each case whether to support the individual member and, if so, to what level.
 There is unfortunately no automatic right to advice and representation.